An effective open image theorem for products of principally polarized abelian varieties

-In order to prove the proposition above, we need to understand the action of the absolute Galois group $\Gal(\overline{K}/K)$ on isogenies between $\overline{K}$-isogenous abelian varieties, which we state in Lemma \ref{isogeny-field}.
+In order to prove the proposition above, we need to understand the action of the absolute Galois group $\Gal(\overline{K}/K)$ on isogenies between $\overline{K}$-isogenous abelian varieties, which is recorded in Lemma \ref{isogeny-field}.
 We omit the proof of the lemma, as it is a straightforward generalization of the proof in \cite[Lemma 3.1, p.
-4]{MR4088813}, which considers elliptic curves over number fields and without complex multiplication.
+4]{MR4088813}, which considers elliptic curves over number fields.